joeriks/exus/README.md

 See a running sample live at https://exus-playground.azurewebsites.net

+(See also the article "Node.js and the new web front-end" by Nicholas Zakas http://www.nczonline.net/blog/2013/10/07/node-js-and-the-new-web-front-end/ )

 ##What about getting data cross http vs using edge.js?

 I would like to use edgejs for this, to be able to get the best performance.
 However, I haven't figured out how to do that in a good way,